Other pages in this section

 An Olympic orientation: UW Climate Impacts Group and Washington Sea Grant pilot a learning institute for emerging environmental professionals

-Sixteen emerging environmental professionals – of different backgrounds, but together undertaking a new chapter in their careers – gathered for lunch on the pebbly shore, waves lapping near where the Elwha empties itself into the Strait of Juan de Fuca, on the Olympic Peninsula.
-Their tour of the river was being led by Vanessa Castle of the Lower Elwha Klallam Tribe.
-Throughout the day, Castle had spoken to the group about the history of the Elwha.
+Sixteen emerging environmental professionals – of different backgrounds, but together undertaking a new chapter in their careers near where the Elwha empties itself into the Strait of Juan de Fuca, on the Olympic Peninsula.
+They were part of a new week-long professional development opportunity designed through a partnership between the UW Climate Impacts Group and Washington Sea Grant.
+EarthLab team members supported the project and the story.

 Read more